uigywnkiub/react-chatgpt-clone/README.md

 ## Installation

 Copy all variables from `.env.example` to new created `.env` file and change the appropriate variables with your values.
-You can get your necessary data at [Platform OpenAI](https://platform.openai.com/api-keys)
+You can get all necessary data at [Platform OpenAI](https://platform.openai.com/api-keys).

 Install dependencies.